pranshudiwan/pranshudiwan.github.io/README.md

 I'm a graduate student at Northeastern University, in the MS Data Science program.

+Currently, I work at Fidelity Investments as an Associate Data Scientist.
+My work consits of leveraging unstructured text data to produce actionable insights which are used to drive business decisions.

-My undergraduate was in Mumbai University, majoring in Information Technology.
+My undergraduate studies were in Mumbai University, majoring in Information Technology.
 A Data Science enthusiast, I worked as a Data Science Intern at Hashtag Loyalty for a year.
 My work consisted of developing various Machine Learning models to predict and understand user behaviour, delivering presentations, and interating with the Business Development team to get clarity on client requirements.

-My areas of interest include Natural Language Processing (working with problems like word sense disambiguation, pronoun resolution, summarization, etc.), and understanding and solving real life Data Science problems.
+My areas of interest include Natural Language Processing (working with problems like word sense disambiguation, pronoun resolution, summarization, etc.), and understanding and solving real life Data Science problems to provide monetary value to businesses.

 I started solving competitions on Kaggle in my second year of undergraduate study.
 Starting from the very basic Titanic Survival prediction challenge to completing the Toxic Comments challenge with a bronze medal, it's been a long way.